cap-js-community/event-queue/docs/index.md

     manages the load, distributing it across all available app instances.+
 - OpenTelemetry and Trace Propagation
   - The event-queue integrates with OpenTelemetry, providing detailed telemetry data for monitoring and troubleshooting.
 OpenTelemetry captures traces, spans, and metrics that help diagnose performance bottlenecks, detect failures, and understand the lifecycle of events.
   - **Trace Propagation** ensures that tracing context is maintained across distributed services, allowing end-to-end visibility into event processing.
 This is especially beneficial in microservice architectures, where events traverse multiple services and instances.
 With trace propagation, developers can track event execution paths, measure processing times, and correlate related events across different services, leading to improved observability and debugging efficiency.
+  - **Queue Depth Metrics** – When enabled via `collectEventQueueMetrics`, the event-queue exposes real-time Observable Gauges (`cap.event_queue.jobs.pending`, `cap.event_queue.jobs.in_progress`) per namespace, backed by Redis and surfaced to any OpenTelemetry-compatible monitoring tool.